microsoft/FluentDarkModeKit/README.md

 ### How to Use DarkModeKit

-The basic idea for adopting DarkModeKit is to provide a pair of colors or images instead of a single value.
+To use DarkModeKit, provide a pair of colors or images instead of a single value.
 Simply replace existing colors/images with a pair of light and dark colors/images.

 #### Colors